Rocky View Schools

 Rocky View School Division No. 41 or Rocky View Schools (RVS) is the public school authority that serves students to the west, north and east of the City of Calgary in the province of Alberta.

 The original board's name was called Calgary Rural Schools Division #41, then eventually changed to Rocky View Schools.

 Size

 RVS serves approximately 25,000 students with educational services from Kindergarten to Grade 12.
 The district operates 51 schools in its jurisdiction.

 Schools

 Manachaban Middle School

-Manachaban Middle School is a school located in the small town of Cochrane, Alberta under Rocky View School Division No. 41.
+Manachaban Middle School is a school located in the town of Cochrane, Alberta under Rocky View School Division No. 41.

 Manachaban School was built in 1972, and was named after Manachaban Hill (Also known as "The Big Hill").
 The name Manachaban Hill meaning where the first nations people went for bows and arrows.
 In this way, the name of the school reflects both the early history of the Cochrane Area, and also the earlier history of the area's original inhabitants.